Skip to main content

 Would only write the date to file.txt temporarily inside that container.
 As soon as the container shuts down, that file and data is destroyed.
 This isn't great when you're training data and want your information to persist past your LLM training.

-Because of this, we need to persist data outside of the container.
-Let's take a look at a workflow you can use to persist data outside of a container.
+Because of this, we need to persist data outside the container.
+Let's take a look at a workflow you can use to persist data outside a container.

 Create a named volume